-This paper is also related to recent papers on convenience yields.
+This paper is also closely related to recent papers on convenience yields.
 In Jiang, Krishnamurthy, and Lustig (2024) and Kekre and Lenel (2024), convenience yields are determined from the demand for safety that USD provides: exogenously given demand function for US government bonds (Jiang, Krishnamurthy, and Lustig, 2024) or money-in-the-utility function (Kekre and Lenel, 2024).
-Bianchi, Bigio, and Engel (2022) argue that settlement risks in interbank markets create the precautionary demand for US dollar and CIP deviations appear as dollar liquidity premium.
-Unlike these papers, I explain CIP deviations from the limit to arbitrage and demand for currency matching, unrelated to the safety or the liquidity that US dollar provides.
+Bianchi, Bigio, and Engel (2022) argue that settlement risk in interbank markets creates the precautionary demand for US dollar and CIP deviations appear as dollar liquidity premium.
+Unlike these papers, I derive CIP deviations from the limit to arbitrage and demand for currency matching, unrelated to the safety or the liquidity that USD provides.

-With some earlier papers (Baba and Packer (2009a,b)), the effects of central bank swap lines on CIP deviations and asset prices have been recently studied, including Bahaj and Reis (2022) and Kekre and Lenel (2024).
+With some earlier papers (Baba and Packer (2009a,b)), there are recent research on the effects of central bank swap lines on CIP deviations and asset prices such as Bahaj and Reis (2022) and Kekre and Lenel (2024).
 However, these papers look at high-frequency changes, which is often impossible for macroeconomic aggregates.
-This paper supplements the literature by analyzing the effect of the swap line policy on the transmission channel of US monetary policy based on a quantitative model.
+This paper supplements the literature by analyzing the effect of the swap line policy on transmission channel of US monetary policy.